 VWD is classified into 3 types:

-Although VWD, like hemophilia A, is a hereditary disorder that may, when severe, cause factor VIII deficiency, that deficiency is usually only moderate.
+Although VWD, like hemophilia A, is a hereditary disorder that may, when severe, cause factor VIII deficiency, factor VIII deficiency is usually only moderate.

 Symptoms and Signs